lzrski/toastmasters-speeches/cc-02-there-is-an-elephant-in-a-mirror.md

 3. Conclusion `30 sec - 1 min`

   * Whenever you feel that something you are about to learn is hard - remember it is all your imagination; imagine yourself in the future, when you know how to do it.
-Then it will be simple.
+Imagine that eventually **it will be easy** for you.

   * Quote Johann Wolfgang von Goethe: